emqxarchive/emqx-docs-en/source/install.rst

         $ docker run -d --name emqx31 -p 1883:1883 -p 8083:8083 -p 8883:8883 -p 8084:8084 -p 18083:18083 emqx/emqx:v3.1.0

-For more information on EMQ X Docker, please check `Docker Hub`_ or `EMQ X Docker`_.
+For more information about EMQ X Docker, please check `Docker Hub`_ or `EMQ X Docker`_.

-Source code compilation and installation
+Source Code Compilation and Installation
 -----------------------------------------

 Environmental requirements
 >>>>>>>>>>>>>>>>>>>>>>>>>>>

 EMQ X broker is developed on the Erlang/OTP platform.
-It is maintanied and managed on GitHub, and source code compilation relies on the Erlang environment and the git client.
+The project is maintained and managed on GitHub.
+The source code compilation relies on the Erlang environment and the git client.

 ..
 NOTE:: EMQ X relies on the Erlang R21.2+ version